BLOG

 If your dashboard makes you feel safe while your revenue numbers make you feel anxious, you are trapped in Measurement Theater.
 You have built a system that reports on your demise rather than one that helps you navigate away from it.

 You do not need more data.
 You likely have too much.
 What you lack is the executive judgment to know which data matters and the courage to act on it.
-A Fractional CMO does not just bring a new set of reports; they bring the authority to tell you which reports to ignore.
+A Fractional CMO does not just bring a new set of reports.
+They bring the authority to tell you which reports to ignore.

 Growth requires risk and judgment.
 If you are waiting for the metrics to decide for you, you will be waiting until it is too late.